Masthan555/CRM_APP/README.md

-Node JS API's for Customer Relationship Management application, Using which Customer can raise a Ticket if he face any issue with the company product, Which is then automatically assigned to available technician.
-Which also embeds Notification service for letting the user know tracking of the ticket.
+Node JS API's for Customer Relationship Management application,

 # CRM_APP - Customer Relationship Management Application Backend [ Session 1]
 ## _Learning the development of RESTful APIs for backend development_

-This code base contains logic/structure  for creating the Restful APIs for the CRM_APP app
+This code base contains logic/structure for creating the Restful APIs for the CRM_APP app, Using which Customer can raise a Ticket if he face any issue with the company product, Which is then automatically assigned to available technician.
+Which also embeds Notification service for letting the user know tracking of the ticket.
 ## Features
 * Setting up project structure and database
 * Setting up data models for Ticket item